Lunar Orbiter Image Recovery Project

-The Lunar Orbiter Image Recovery Project (LOIRP) is a project to digitize the original analog data tapes from the five Lunar Orbiter spacecraft that were sent to the Moon in 1966 and 1967; it is funded by NASA, SkyCorp, SpaceRef Interactive, and private individuals.
+The Lunar Orbiter Image Recovery Project (LOIRP) was a project to digitize the original analog data tapes from the five Lunar Orbiter spacecraft that were sent to the Moon in 1966 and 1967; it was funded by NASA, SkyCorp, SpaceRef Interactive, and private individuals.

 The first image to be successfully recovered by the project was released in November 2008.
 It was the first photograph of the Earth from the Moon, taken in August 1966.
 On February 20, 2014, the project announced it had completed the primary tape capture portion of the project.
 One medium resolution image, most of one high resolution image and parts of three others are missing, apparently due to lapses at the time they were being recorded.
 The rest of the Lunar Orbiter images have been successfully recovered and have been published in NASA's Planetary Data System.

 Background

-The images taken by the Lunar Orbiter spacecraft were primarily used to locate landing sites for the manned Apollo missions.
+The images taken by the Lunar Orbiter spacecraft were primarily used to locate landing sites for the crewed Apollo missions.
 Once those missions were over, the data, on about 1,500 tapes, was largely forgotten since it had served its purpose.
 The original tapes were carefully archived for 20 years by the government in Maryland.
 When the tapes were released back to NASA's Jet Propulsion Laboratory (JPL) in Pasadena, California, in 1986, the decision of whether to scrap the tapes became the responsibility of JPL archivist Nancy Evans.
 She decided that the tapes should be preserved.
 She recalled, "I could not morally get rid of this stuff".

 Within a few years, Nancy Evans and a few colleagues were able to start a small project with funding from NASA.
-They managed to find four rare Ampex FR-900 tape drives — highly specialized drives that had only been used by government agencies such as the FAA, USAF, and NASA.
+They managed to find four rare Ampex FR-900 tape drives – highly specialized drives that had only been used by government agencies such as the FAA, USAF, and NASA.
 (The FR-900's transport was adapted from the two-inch Quadruplex videotape format, only in the FR-900's case, the drive was designed to record a wideband analog signal of any type for instrumentation or other purposes, rather than specifically a video signal as in the two-inch Quad's case.)
 Over time, Evans' team also collected documentation and spare parts for the tape drives from various government surplus sources.

 The project was successful at getting the raw analog data from the tapes, but in order to generate the images, they discovered that they needed the specialized demodulation hardware that had been used by the Lunar Orbiter program but no longer existed.
 The members of the team attempted to get funding from NASA and private sources to build the hardware, but they were unsuccessful.
 Eventually, both Nancy Evans and Mark Nelson went on to other projects while the tape drives sat in Evans's garage.